ironicgitposting/blog-front/README.md

 # blog
-WIP
+## WIP

-Front-End for blog/portfolio made with re-frame and material ui
+- Front-End for blog/portfolio made with re-frame and material ui
+- This is a learning project and I welcome suggestions/idioms